zzzprojects/EntityFramework.DynamicFilters/README.md

 modelBuilder.EnableFilter("UserOrg", (MyContext ctx) => !ctx.UserIsAdmin);
 ```
 This will create a filter to restrict queries on the Notes table to only those records made by people in the current users Organization.
 The filter will only be enabled if the current user is not an Administrator.
 And both expressions access properties in the current DbContext instance.

-## Installation
-The package is also available on NuGet: [EntityFramework.DynamicFilters](https://www.nuget.org/packages/EntityFramework.DynamicFilters).

 ## Defining Filters